-Low-power LoRa/LoRaWAN-enabled asset location trackerDesigned by Tlera Corp, Ships from United States of America
+Low-power LoRa/LoRaWAN-enabled asset location trackerDesigned by Tlera Corp in United States of America

 This is a ~35 mm longer (23 mm x 81.4 mm) and 2.8 g heavier (8.8 g) version of the Cricket Asset Tracker.
 The long Cricket Asset Tracker still uses a Murata CMWX1ZZABZ-078 (STM32L082 + SX1276) LoRaWAN-enabled host MCU coupled with a U-BLOX CAM M8Q concurrent GNSS module.
 There is now a BMA400 instead of the BMA280 accelerometer for wake/sleep motion detection and both use a BME280 pressure/temperature/humidity sensor to monitor environmental conditions.
 There is still an 8 MByte MX25R6435FZAI SPI NOR flash memory for data logging.